larryyueli/okshell/README.md

     $ find . -type f -name \*.txt -exec sed -i 's/Alice/Bob/g' {} \;

-and you can just do
+instead you can simply do

     $ ok replace Alice with Bob in all txt files

-Below is a link to a presentation that tells what OkShell is all about.
+Below is a link to a presentation that explains what OkShell is all about.

 [OkShell Introduction](https://docs.google.com/presentation/d/1HG6YCgUMHHSWAYLbdabj1I1z9pmOVZQp5VvIinCIlXA/pub?start=false&loop=false&delayms=3000)